dentarg/auth0-blog/_posts/2016-10-07-managing-tech-job-stress-when-9-5-is-unrealistic.markdown

 ### Physical Well-being

 **It's well-known that [exercise](https://www.adaa.org/understanding-anxiety/related-illnesses/other-related-conditions/stress/physical-activity-reduces-st) [is](http://www.huffingtonpost.com/2013/05/21/exercise-reduces-stress-levels-anxiety-cortisol_n_3307325.html) [good](http://www.active.com/fitness/articles/7-ways-exercise-relieves-stress) [for stress](http://www.health.harvard.edu/staying-healthy/exercising-to-relax)**.
 At the same time, many of us know how _difficult_ it can be to find motivation to exercise when we're overworked.
 When we snatch a precious spare moment, all we want to do is languish on the sofa.
 Keep in mind that **getting exercise doesn't have to mean hitting the gym at midnight or waking up at 4 AM to run 5K**.
-If we can squeeze in ten to fifteen minutes each day before work, it's a worthwhile habit.
+If we can squeeze in 10-15 minutes each day before work, it's a worthwhile habit.
 The barrier to entry is lower than it seems; running, stairs, jumping jacks, squats, situps, and pushups are good places to begin. **Start small and do what you can** because something is always better than nothing.
+It can be surprising how much of a difference a 10 minute jog every morning can make.

+### Relaxation

+If we're working long hours, sometimes we're too frazzled to have the time for lengthy massages or even half an hour of yoga. **A quick 2-5 minute meditation is also a good way to soothe a stressed and overactive mind.** [Quick meditation](http://www.huffingtonpost.com/2013/11/08/guided-meditation-relaxation_n_4235832.html) [exercises](https://www.themuse.com/advice/the-2minute-exercise-that-can-completely-transform-your-day) can be performed in a matter of minutes at home _or_ at work.

+We may feel so drained that we just want to be left alone, but **spending time with loved ones and pets takes our minds off work and reminds us that we have things that bring us joy**.
+Rituals also help: walking the dog, eating dinner as a family, or reading a few pages of a good book.
+[Steve](http://twitter.com/spheley) suggests setting reminders if we need to.
+Habit-forming apps like [Productive](http://productiveapp.io/) can help, but simple calendar reminders work as well.

+### Help and Outsourcing

+We should **be okay with asking for help or outsourcing chores**.
+If the house is dirty, we can hire housekeeping.
+H. Jeffrey notes that if there's no food, we can go out to eat, get some delivered, or batch-prepare easy meals on the weekends.
+We can **ask friends and family for help, but we shouldn't delegate the things we find comfort in**.
+If walking the dog or watering the flowers relaxes us, we should make sure we keep those for ourselves.

+### Work vs. Hobbies

+For many tech workers, hobbies can overlap work.
+Many of us might love designing or systems or programming, so we do these things in our spare time as well as for our career.
+We should be careful to avoid overlap when we're stressed at work and in danger of burnout.
+If we're not, fun rapidly becomes work instead.
+[Ado](http://twitter.com/kukicado) advocates **"doing something completely different" in our off time**.

+### Consider Alternatives and Cultivate Options

+Sometimes we power through stressful projects or periods of burnout because we love our jobs.
+Sometimes we don't. **Sometimes it's best to leave a job that we no longer enjoy or find fulfilling.** It's challenging to find the time and motivation to apply for other positions when we're already burned out, but **knowing when to consider other opportunities** is just as important as knowing when to stick it out.

+Looking for another job can also be therapeutic. **Putting our resumes together and recognizing the value of our skills reaffirms that we have options and are in control of our future.** Our prospects do not need to be dictated by a bad situation.
+We can be proactive about our circumstances.
+Even if it's hard to cultivate the motivation necessary to apply for jobs, [Maitland](http://twitter.com/androidqueen) reminds us that doing so should be incorporated into our self-care routine.